BestTimesToVisit.com Logo

 money

 Consider purchasing an America the Beautiful Pass if you plan to visit multiple national parks within a year.
-For Olympic NP alone, the entrance fee is $30 per vehicle, but the annual pass is only $80 and covers entrance to all national parks and federal recreational lands.
-It's a huge money-saver if you're on a multi-park road trip.
+For Olympic alone, the entrance fee is $30 per vehicle, but the annual pass is only $80 and covers entry to all national parks and federal recreational lands.
+It's a no-brainer if you're a park enthusiast.

 safety